 Effective: July 1, 2015

-Amended: June 16, 2021
+Amended: TBD

 Preface

 This document was prepared by staff in the South Georgian Bay Lake Simcoe source protection region.
 It has been reviewed and approved by the South Georgian Bay Lake Simcoe source protection authorities to be submitted to the Ministry of Environment for approval in the summer of 2014.